Town Historian -Maurice I. Randall, Jr.

 The Hampstead Historical Society Collection is located in the Historic Library Museum on Main Street next to the Congregational Church.
 The collection contains artifacts from the very beginning of the town (1749) up to present day.
 We have hand-written sermons from Rev. True the first pastor of the church when it met in the Meetinghouse on Emerson Avenue, an extensive collection of the Hampstead High School one of the first public high schools in the U.S. and a delightful file box containing a 3 by 5 index card on every town member who fought in WWII.
-Each card has a serviceman's unit and what happened to him or her during the war.
+Each card has a serviceperson's unit and what happened to him or her during the war.
 This box was started and maintained by Mrs. Levi Duston who lived at 777 Main Street.

 We also have our original Boston Post Cane given to the oldest member of the town by the Boston Post Newspaper.
 These canes are made of ebony with a 24k gold head containing the town inscription and seal.
 Canes were given by the Post to each town's oldest member in most New England towns starting in 1905 (?).
 Many towns no longer have their canes, but we do!

-If you are new to town, a great place to learn about Hampstead is buy purchasing a copy of Maurie Randall's (Town Historian) book History of Hampstead, New Hampshire (1999) ($25) and several paperback editions of first history (two volumes) written by Harriette Noyes in 1899.
+If you are new to town, a great place to learn about Hampstead is by purchasing a copy of Maurie Randall's (Town Historian) book History of Hampstead, New Hampshire (1999) ($25).
+The Historical Society also has available, in its library, a copy of Memorial History of Hampstead, NH by Harriette E. Noyes.
 For those looking for relatives this is a great place to start as everyone in the town belonged to the church (there are some exceptions) and were listed in her book by their church number.

 We are always looking for volunteers to open the museum on Saturdays, so stop by the Museum on a Saturday afternoon from 1pm to 4pm, or come to one of our meetings on the 4th Tuesday of each month and find out more about us.
 Contact us below for more information and genealogical resources.